vladkinoman/just-my-notes/books/best-comics-to-read.md

 Great at high-concept, out-of-this world storytelling.
 Love his take on superheroes and superhumanity as allegories for humanity striving to be the best possible version of itself, and I dig the generally optimistic worldview many of his stories promote (Even his darker stories have a hopeful undertone to them).

 Don't really have anything to add that hasn't been said better by other people but his way of making super stories feel fresh while also very true to their roots is basically unmatched

+> He's very similar in writing style to Kojima, with heavy emphasis on metaphysics and meta textual references as well as allusions intended to make you question what is real and pushing the boundaries of what the medium can accomplish.

 ### Rick Remender